As a child, I loved to read.

 2004 – 2012: I am introduced to Anusara Yoga, and fully immerse myself in this practice and study.
 I studied extensively with founder John Friend, accruing over 500 hours with him in workshops, master immersions, teacher and therapy trainings and advanced intensives, as well as assisting him several times in America and Japan.
 In addition, I accrued another 500 hours of study with Desiree Rumbaugh, Katchie Ananda and Sianna Sherman, all internationally recognized teachers of Anusara at that time.
 In 2009 I became a Certified Anusara Teacher.
 I let go of that certification in 2012.

 2007 – present: I meet Paul Muller-Ortega, the founder of Blue Throat Yoga.
 On October 19, 2007, I am initiated into the sublimely simple but powerfully life-changing practice of Neelakantha Meditation.
 Paul is internationally recognized as one of the leading teachers of the non-dual Shaiva Tantra path of practice and study, as well as a profoundly astute teacher of world religion and philosophy.
 I have engaged in an ongoing immersive path of practice and study with Paul since my initiation.
 On July 31, 2016, I became an Authorized Teacher of Neelakantha Meditation.
 In 2017, I, and my fellow authorized teacher David Kutruff, with Paul co-taught Paul`s signature course, Entering the Heart of Shiva (EHS), January to June.
 Then, from July to December, David and I were given the privilege to teach a brand new course called Indra Dhanu.
-In 2017 I receive permission from Paul to teach the EHS course solo, and in another language.
-This course is presently running in Japan from May to December of 2018.
+In 2017 I received permission from Paul to teach the EHS course solo in Japan.
+This course ran from May to December of 2018.

 2016 – 2017: I take up a daily investigative practice of Shadow Yoga.
 It begins with a series of workshops with founder Shandor Remete, and senior teacher Emma Balnaves.
-For a year and a half after, I continue study under the guidance of Akiko Ueda.
+For a year and a half after, I continue study under the guidance of senior level teacher Akiko Ueda.

 2017 – present: I am introduced to White Tiger Qigong, via Certified Instructor Kamau Abayomi.
 I shift my daily investigative physical practice to Qigong.
 In February of 2018, I attend a three-week training with founder Tevia Feng.
 In May I become a Certified Instructor of White Tiger Qigong (WTQ).
 Soon after I begin teaching weekly WTQ classes at BiNDU.